 Students admitted to the nuclear medicine technology program earn a Bachelor of Science (BS) degree.
-You'll complete two years of preclinical work in the College of Liberal Arts and Sciences and the Carver College of Medicine and a minimum 24 months of professional clinical experience, available at University of Iowa Hospitals and Clinics and at the Iowa City Veterans Affairs Medical Center.
+You'll complete two years of preclinical work in the College of Liberal Arts and Sciences and the Carver College of Medicine and a minimum 24 months of professional clinical experience, available at University of Iowa Hospitals and Clinics and the Iowa City Veterans Affairs Medical Center.

 As you begin working toward a BS degree, it’s best to follow a course of study that will lead to a bachelor's degree with another major, most commonly biology, chemistry, biochemistry, or microbiology.
-If you are not one of the 8 applicants admitted to the NMT program, you’ll be able to complete a degree in your secondary area and look for a job in that field or go on to graduate school.
+If you are not one of the eight applicants admitted to the NMT program, you’ll be able to complete a degree in your secondary area and look for a job in that field or go on to graduate school.

 When you complete the four-year NMT program, you’ll receive a BS degree from the UI Carver College of Medicine and a certificate of training.
-You then will be eligible for national examinations to be certified as a nuclear medicine technologist.
+You then will be eligible to apply to take national examinations to be certified as a nuclear medicine technologist.